qkzk/fm/development.md

   - [ ] Clicking an unfocused window should only give the focus, not execute anything
   - [ ] give focus with wheel ???
   - [ ] dispatch event according to focus

+        - send event to window
+            require to check the focus before picking the action, rewrite every mode logic since they don't apply
+        - rewrite every action

     - [x] movement (up, down, left, rith, pageup, pagedown)
     - [ ] if second -> menu (requiring moving history to menu ?), else status
     - [ ] When a menu is opened, it should still be possible to navigate in files and preview or whatever

 - [ ] FIX: leaving mount mode with enter when device is mounted should move to it
 - [ ] display all specific binds for every mode with a key ?
 - [ ] merge sort & regex, display nb of matches, completion + flag on the fly